 ACECAPS AND MEDICAPS.
 We do not recommend this method of treatment in any circumstance.
 It involves drilling multiple 3/8 or 1/2 inch holes, leaving caps in place, for a product that has a very short residual and limited proven effectiveness.

 MACROINFUSION.
 This technique involves infusing relatively large amounts of fluid containing the active ingredients diluted with water in most instances(as much as 50 gallons in very large trees).

 MICRO-INJECTION.
 This technique uses holes punched through the bark, often somewhat higher on the tree and much less chemical.
-At each injection point, from 1 to 10 milliliters of concentrated active ingredient is injected just under the bark.
+At each injection point, from 1 to 2 milliliters of concentrated active ingredient is injected just under the bark.
 We have tried this technique and have been unhappy with the results and dismayed by the technical problems we have encountered.
 In some instances, we have observed bark separation and injury to the cambium (growth) layer under the bark.
 In addition, the tissue levels of active ingredients is much lower, resulting in poor actual results (poor or no control of the target insect or disease).
-Confirmation of this unfortunate fact is found in the multistate monograph, see page 9, right column at: http://emeraldashborer.info/files/Multistate_EAB_Insecticide_Fact_Sheet.pdf
+Confirmation of this unfortunate fact is found in the multistate monograph, see pages 14 to 16, (where Imicide and Pointer showed continued decline of trees treated even every year) at: http://emeraldashborer.info/files/Multistate_EAB_Insecticide_Fact_Sheet.pdf